splunk/public-o11y-docs/gdi/get-data-in/rum/android/rum-android-data-model.rst

 Metrics
 =============================================
 The following tables list all of the metrics available in Splunk RUM for Android.
 All errors in Splunk RUM have the dimension ``sf_error=true``.
-Metrics with the prefix ``rum.node.`` are page level metrics, whereas metrics with the prefix ``rum.`` are application level metrics.
-Page level metrics also have a dimension ``sf_node_name``, which you can use to filter on specific pages.

 For more information on app startup metrics as defined by Android, see :new-page:`App startup time <https://developer.android.com/topic/performance/vitals/launch-time>` in the Android Developers documentation.